Updated on December 29, 2022 by Sarina Tariq

 Now you have to Join the side seams of the dress.
 You will have to stitch the side seams of the lining and the main dress separately for better drape.

-Turn the dress inside out .
-Bring the lining to one side and outer fabric to other side of the neckline.
-Now join the side seams of lining and the main fabric on both sides .
+Turn the dress inside out.
+Bring the lining to one side and the outer fabric to another side of the neckline.
+Now join the side seams of the lining and the main fabric on both sides.
 Turn the dress right side out now.
 You will find that the lining seam allowances will be nicely inside and separate.

 Finish the hem of the lining and the main fabric.
-You can add piping here also.
+You can add piping here, also.
 I have not.
-Just turned under 1/4 inch twice and stitched .Fini !!
+Just turn under 1/4 inch twice and stitch.

 Checkout the neck depth, neck width and armhole table according to your bust round measurement